-For travellers interested in observing the majesty of Everest and embarking on a high altitude journey, the Everest High Passes trek is highly recommended any more information about Everest High Passes Trek call us Now +977-9851032316 (24×7).
+For travelers interested in observing the majesty of Everest and embarking on a high altitude journey, the Everest High Passes trek is highly recommended.

 DAY 1 – Arrival at Kathmandu

-After your trip to Kathmandu, Asian Journey will pick you up and transfer you to your hotel.
+After your trip to Kathmandu, We will pick you up and transfer you to your hotel.
 On the way you could have your first impress about Nepalese culture.

 Change of sceneries guaranteed.
 Sounds, smell, rickshaws, colours, street…